rieckpil/progmot/content/blog/one-year-course-release.md

 ## The Technical Setup For Hosting the Course

 I then uploaded the rendered videos to [Vimeo](https://share.vimeo.com/mail75) for the integration in the online course later on.
-For Vimeo I picked their paid plan.
+For Vimeo I picked their paid plan for 6€ each month.
 In comparison to YouTube, you can add more fine-grained security settings where your videos can be embedded.
 This makes unintended downloading and sharing more complicated.

 While I've worked through several courses on Udemy and similar platform myself, I encountered soon that these platforms are not the best when it comes to small course creators.
 While they do some marketing for your course and clearly have a big audience that search for various topics every day, their payment structure is not what I was looking for.